 Go with the Flow

-There is no denying that working for an organisation you work as part of a team.
+There is no denying that working for an organisation; you work as part of a team.
 It is also true that each person has a different personal vision and perspective and the organisation has a vision too.
-In any team environment there will be conflict and disagreements.
-But we have a choice: We can go and prove the vision of others wrong by going against it, or find ways to adapt ourselves and by going with the flow, making the changes that are important.
+In any team environment, there will be conflict and disagreements.
+But we have a choice: We can go and prove the vision of others wrong by going against it or find ways to adapt ourselves and by going with the flow, making the changes that are important.

 Effectively, in both situations you are aiming for the same thing: Change in your organisation, implementing solutions that are more beneficial to everybody.
 But the starting point, the mindset is different.
 Going with the flow means that you learn to adapt yourself to the circumstances, going against the flow means you are looking to change others.

-Sometimes it is important to step back.
+Sometimes it is more useful to step back.

-Handle Conflict the authentic way
+Handle conflict the authentic way

 - What is the corporate vision?
-Do you “buy in”to the corporate vision?
+Do you “buy in” to the corporate vision?
 Is your corporate vision “great words written down and worth nothing”, or is it something that is “lived throughout the organisation” (starting with the highest executive).

 - Instead of focusing on what other people do or decide, measure your own decisions.
-You need to stay true to your personal vision and values.
+You need to stay true to your vision and values.